militaryinvestor/militaryinvestor.github.io/_posts/2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md

 ----------

 Ok, so let's finish setting up your TSP.
+At this point, you have MyPay setup to transfer money to your TSP every month.
+However, you still need to make sure that your money is being invested in the right TSP funds.
 Just follow these steps:

 ![TSP Login](../assets/images/2021-12-12-TSP-Part2-Allocations/1 - TSP login button.png)
 1. First, you need to go to https://tsp.gov and log in.
 Start by clicking the “Log In” button shown here.